nilgradisnik/blog-content/posts/meta-blogging.md

 ## Run the server
 Once you're done scratching your head installing all the npm dependencies and checking out the git submodule, you are ready to run your web server.

+## Writing
+Head over to Github and go to your blog-experiment-content fork repo.
+In the posts folder you can start creating new Markdown files aka blog posts.
+Commit the changes and bam! you should be able to see new blog posts.

+Yes it's that simple.
+Not really...
+It's actually not that simple at all.
+But it was a fun experiment.